ethereum/consensus-specs/specs/altair/validator.md

 ## Introduction

-This document represents the expected behavior of an "honest validator" with respect to the Altair upgrade of the Ethereum consensus protocol.
+This document represents the expected behavior of an "honest validator" with respect to the Altair upgrade of the Ethereum proof-of-stake protocol.
-It builds on the [previous document for the behavior of an "honest validator" from Phase 0](../phase0/validator.md) of the Ethereum consensus protocol.
+It builds on the [previous document for the behavior of an "honest validator" from Phase 0](../phase0/validator.md) of the Ethereum proof-of-stake protocol.
 This previous document is referred to below as the "Phase 0 document".

 Altair introduces a new type of committee: the sync committee.
 Sync committees are responsible for signing each block of the canonical chain and there exists an efficient algorithm for light clients to sync the chain using the output of the sync committees.